-This article tests the implied cross-country associations using data from 26 European democracies for the period after 1980.
-We use two different compilations of election results for populist parties in Europe, The Organisation for Economic Co-operation and Development's (OECD) data on employment protection strictness, cross-country comparable Gini coefficients from the Standardized World Income Inequality Database (SWIID; Solt 2020), and a large set of other control variables.
+This paper tests the implied cross-country associations using data from 26 European democracies for the period after 1980.
+We use two different compilations of election results for populist parties in Europe, OECD-data on employment protection strictness, cross-country comparable Gini coefficients from the Standardized World Income Inequality Database (Solt, 2020) and a large set of other control variables.
 Running fixed-effects regressions over the 1980-2018 period with votes shares for populist parties as the dependent variable, we uncover the following patterns: